My Horse Stories

 But by 2007 I had pushed through those concerns, pushing as much as she would allow.
 We had ridden over 200 times, 62 hours in the saddle, but almost 200 hours of training.
 She was settling down and becoming less green.
 We were ready to go exploring, and go on longer rides!

 On the morning of Apr-27 when I went out to feed breakfast, I took along a newer Canon camera with me, hoping to catch what I have been seeing now that it was once again Spring.
 This time I captured the moment.
 Glamour was standing at the fenceline, nickering about it being breakfast time.
 "Feed me." or perhaps "Food Please."
 Cowgirl was standing halfway down the field.
 As I walked along the fence, Glamour walked just ahead of me toward the shelter.
 I instead turned to the edge of the driveway to stand at the fenceline.
 Glamour turned around to see what the delay was about.
-Cowgirl saw an opportunity of her own, and took off, cantering toward us, chasing away Glamour to the left, who put her ears back and started cantering away from the oncoming Cowgirl, turned in the corner and trotted down the fenceline and around Cowgirl now near me.
+Cowgirl saw an opportunity of her own, and took off, cantering toward us, chasing away Glamour to her left, who put her ears back and started cantering away from the oncoming Cowgirl, "Get out of the way, crazy youngster incoming!"
+Glamour turned in the corner and trotted down the fenceline around Cowgirl who was now near me.
 Cowgirl kicked up her heels as she slowed into a tight circle, chasing away Glamour, and kept cantering in a very small circle, proudly strutting her stuff in a Pirouette.
 She came around, looking my way, and stopped right in front of me and the camera, as if to say, "Look at me!"
 She was really jealous, and What a Showoff!

 This was also the year we started encountering teenagers with fast cars, and drivers with definite drug connections.
 That first encounter was on Apr.25 in the afternoon, when I rode down to the mailbox to, of course, get the mail.
 Only four seconds warning, and Zoom.
 Cowgirl was angled in the middle of our lane, with her head facing toward the center of the road.
 A white Dodge Dakota sport pickup went by us within 3 ft. at 45 or 50 MPH.
 Didn't even try to slow down.
 In my ignorance, I called the cops to report it and file a complaint, and expected it was within their job description to do something.
 What did Cowgirl do?
 She stood there.
 She did the same thing she was wont to do during wind storms.
 It was like she asked slowly, only after the truck went by, "Was that a breeze?"
 I couldn't move her off the road very fast if I wanted to.
 Better than panicing, or jumping into the vehicle's path...